iamdv/QlikView-Security-Masterclass/Challenges and Solutions/01/OMIT Fields.md

 * E-mail
 * Phone

 You need to hide these fields in the data model and also gracefully handle the frontend app (aka QVW) when the respective users open the app.
-There should not be a error message on the list boxes.
+There should not be **ANY** error message on the list boxes.

 **Implement Section Access using the USERID and PASSWORD (Not NTNAME).**